As a savvy internet user, you might think no one clicks on Facebook ads.

 How Do Facebook Ads Work?

-Users then see your ads in the sidebar on Facebook.com.
+Users then see your ads in the sidebar on Facebook or in their newsfeed.

 Who Should Advertise on Facebook?

 Many businesses fail at Facebook advertising because they are not a good fit.
-You should always test new marketing channels, especially before demand drives up prices, but make sure to consider your business model’s fit to the network.
+You should always test new marketing channels, especially before demand drives up prices, but make sure to consider whether your business model is a good fit for Facebook.

 The businesses that succeed with Facebook ads ask users to sign up, not to buy.
 You must use a low-friction conversion to be successful.

 A visitor to your website wasn’t looking for your product.
-He clicked your ad on a whim.
-If you’re relying on him to immediately buy something to make your ad ROI positive, you will fail.
+They clicked your ad on a whim.
+If you’re relying on them to immediately buy something to make your ad ROI positive, you will fail.

 Even if you sell products, not services, you should consider focusing on an intermediate conversion like a newsletter signup.
-Then you can upsell later through email marketing.
+Then you can upsell later through email marketing or Facebook retargeting ads.

 Daily deal sites like Groupon, AppSumo, and Fab are good examples of businesses that can succeed with Facebook advertising.
 After you click one of their ads, they just ask for your email address.
 They’ll sell you on a deal later.